boltops-tools/lono/docs/_docs/configuration/lono-seed.md

 nav_order: 52
 ---

-For each blueprint and CloudFormation template, you will usually need to setup some configs files.
+For each blueprint and CloudFormation template, you will usually need to setup some [configs]({% link _docs/core/configs.md %}).
 Lono has a `lono seed` command that generates starter configs values.

 * The starter values for params are determined by the template definition itself.
-* The starter values for variables are determined by the bluperint's `seed/configs.rb`, usually written by the author.
+* The starter values for variables are determined by the blueprint's `seed/configs.rb`, usually written by the author.

 ## Usage